sameer/git-lfs-ipfs/README.md

 ## Demo

 A demo repository is available to test out your installation: [sameer/git-lfs-ipfs-demo](https://github.com/sameer/git-lfs-ipfs-demo).
+Simply clone it once you configure git-lfs-ipfs and verify that no errors occur.

 ## Usage